Lucsantosg/CloudLogAnalysis/security/auth_iam.md

     For more information, see [How do I log in to the {{site.data.keyword.Bluemix_notm}}](/docs/services/CloudLogAnalysis/qa/cli_qa.html#login).

-3. Run the `bx iam oauth-tokens` command to get the IAM token.
+3. Run the `ibmcloud iam oauth-tokens` command to get the IAM token.

     ```
-	bx iam oauth-tokens
+	ibmcloud iam oauth-tokens
 	```
 	{: codeblock}